 NO – If you feel you meet the eligibility guidelines for the Energy Assistance Program, apply as soon as you can.
 This program has limited funding.

 If you received the Primary Energy Grant, then you could be eligible for Energy Assistance Crisis funds.
-If you are in threat of disconnection/20% or less fuel or have a past due water bill, contact our office and we will let you know what is available and a emergency assistance referral if needed.
+If you are in threat of disconnection/20% or less fuel, contact our office and we will let you know what is available and a emergency assistance referral if needed.